 The album is divided into seven parts.
 Each of them is devoted to one of the countries where Niedenthal used to work: Poland, Germany, the Soviet Union, China, Romania, Hungary, and Bulgaria.

 The part on Poland presents images of the country’s first free elections after World War II, which took place in June 1989.
 It includes photos of countryside fences covered with Solidarity posters, polling stations or the opposition’s headquarters in Niespodzianka cafe in Warsaw.
 One of the most touching images shows a man covered with a towel and sitting on a stool in front of his house.
 A woman in a flowery skirt is carefully cutting his grey hair.
 The caption says: ‘June 4th, Kąty village near Warsaw.
 A man prepares himself to vote in the first free elections in his lifetime’.

-The part on China surprises with proximity.
+The part on China surprises with its proximity.
 To take such detailed photos, Chris Niedenthal had to be in the very centre of the students’ demonstrations on Tian’anmen square.
-Close-ups on the faces of protesters, a provisional printery conceived during occupation – these are just some of the details documented by the photograph.
+Close-ups of the faces of protesters, a provisional printery conceived during occupation – these are just some of the details documented by the photograph.

-In the part dedicated to Romania, among some dynamic photographs a inconspicuous image of the grave appears.
+In the part dedicated to Romania, among some dynamic photographs a inconspicuous image of a grave appears.
 After reading the commentary, the image automatically gains new meaning.
 ‘Bucharest, unsigned grave in the middle of a cemetery path, where Nicolae Ceaușescu was buried after execution’, the caption reveals.

-Sources: promo materials, Culture.pl; written by DS, 27 June 2017; translated by NC, July 2017Culture.pl
+Sources: promo materials, Culture.pl; written by DS, 27 June 2017; translated by NC, July 2017